Benjaman Kyle

-"Benjaman Kyle" was the alias chosen by William Powell, an American man who had severe amnesia.
-On August 31, 2004, he was found naked and injured, without any possessions or identification, next to a dumpster behind a Burger King restaurant in Richmond Hill, Georgia.
-Between 2004 and 2015, neither he nor the authorities could determine his identity or background, despite an intensive search that included television publicity and various other methods.

-In late 2015, genetic detective work, which had gone on for years, led to the discovery of his identity as William Burgess Powell (born August 29, 1948).
+Benjaman Kyle is the alias chosen by William Burgess Powell (born August 29, 1948), an American man who has claimed to have severe amnesia.

+On August 31, 2004, he was found naked, without any possessions, next to a dumpster behind a Burger King restaurant in Richmond Hill, Georgia.
+Between 2004 and 2015, his real identity was unknown despite an intensive search that included television publicity and various other methods.
+In late 2015, genetic detective work, led to the discovery of his identity as Powell.
 With the rediscovery of his Social Security number, he again became eligible for employment and has received public assistance.

+Early life

+William Burgess Powell was born August 29, 1948.
+He has claimed to remember things placing him in Indianapolis between around 1954 and 1963.
+He grew up in Indiana and worked at Purdue University as a janitor.